 What is Berber Carpet: A Buying Guide

 Berber carpet is a big mystery to many people.
-I’m here to demystify berber carpet and let you in on all the secrets surrounding this product.
+I’m here to demystify this carpet and let you in on all the secrets surrounding this product.
 Let’s get started!

-Part of the reason berber carpet is so confusing is because the word “berber” has come to mean two different things.
-Don’t worry, I’ve got all the definitions you need for berber carpet, as well as how it performs, and its shortcomings.
+Part of the reason this carpet is so confusing is that the word “Berber” has come to mean two different things.
+Don’t worry, I’ve got all the definitions you need for Berber carpet, as well as how it performs, and its shortcomings.

 Berber carpet is one of the most popular styles of carpet for commercial spaces; now you’ll know why it belongs in your home.

-However, today, berber generally refers to a specific carpet style.
-Berber carpet is found in looped styles.
+However, today, Berber generally refers to a specific carpet style.
+Berber is found in looped styles.
 It’s a tight weave without any tufts like other types of carpet.
 All carpets begin as looped carpets.

-Okay, so now that you know what berber carpet is, we can talk about how well it performs.
-The truth is, berber carpet has a lot of great attributes that make it an awesome choice for your home.
+Okay, so now that you know what Berber carpet is, we can talk about how well it performs.
+The truth is, this carpet has a lot of great attributes that make it an awesome choice for your home.
 Let’s dig into some of the best aspects.

 - Durable: It’s more durable than other carpets because of its tight weave and low pile.
 That’s why you find it in many high-traffic commercial areas.

-Like every product, berber carpet does have a few limitations.
+Like every product, Berber does have a few limitations.
 Some of them are unlikely, but they’re good to know about anyway.

-- Special Vacuum: Beater-bar vacuums should not be used on berber carpet.
+- Special vacuum: Beater-bar vacuums should not be used on Berber.
 Any frayed ends can get twisted around and result in a snag or run in your carpet.

 - Texture: It’s not as soft as cut-pile carpet.

-- Install: It’s difficult to install as pattern matching is tricky and seams are rarely invisible due to its low pile.
+- Installation: It’s difficult to install as pattern matching is tricky and seams are rarely invisible due to its low pile.

-Okay, so now you might be wondering why you should choose berber carpet over other carpets.
+Okay, so now you might be wondering why you should choose Berber over other carpets.
 There are a few reasons this carpet may be right for your home:

-- It’s highly durable.
-If your home has a high traffic area with lots of animals, people, and kids running through it, berber can stand up to the challenge.
+- Durability: If your home has a high traffic area with lots of animals, people, and kids running through it, Berber can stand up to the challenge.

-- Berber carpet is one of the most affordable carpets on the market.
+- Affordable: Berber is one of the most affordable carpets on the market.
 It’ll certainly fit any budget you have.
 If you have a tight budget, it may be the way to go.

-Hopefully berber carpet has now been demystified!
-You no longer have to scour the internet searching for answers about berber carpet, I have them all right here for you.
-What are you waiting for?
+Hopefully, Berber carpet has now been demystified!
+You no longer have to scour the internet searching for answers.
+So what are you waiting for?
 Get shopping!